MdJafirAshraf/Machine_Learning_Projects/README.md

 # Machine_Learning_Projects
-<p>In this projects is build for some machine learning algorithms and techniques.
-It also used for beginner.
-Each algothim is clearly define.And time to practice machine learning and this works would utilize for all.
-So I hope that's will be used for all.</p>
+<p>This repository is built for machine learning algorithms and techniques.
+It is used for the beginner to learn machine learning.
+Each algorithm is clearly defined with example code.
+And It is time to practice machine learning, and this works would utilize for all.</p>
 <br>

 If you want to more clear explonation, see my blog [Techy Scientists](https://techyscientists.blogspot.com/)